 “Edith+Eddie” – Edith and Eddie, ages 96 and 95, are America’s oldest interracial newlyweds.
 Their love story is disrupted by a family feud that threatens to tear the couple apart.
 Directed by Laura Checkoway.
 USA, 29 minutes.

-“Heaven is a Traffic Jam on the 405” – This is a portrait of a brilliant 56 year old artist who is represented by one of Los Angeles’ top galleries.
+“Heaven is a Traffic Jam on the 405” – This is a portrait of a brilliant 56-year-old artist who is represented by one of Los Angeles’ top galleries.
 Her body of raw, emotional work reveals a lifetime of depression and mental disorder.
-Mindy Alper has suffered through electro shock therapy, multiple commitments to mental institutions and a 10-year period without speech.
-Her only consistent means of communicating has been to channel her hyper self-awareness into drawings and sculpture of powerful psychological clarity that eloquently express her emotional state.
-Through an examination of her work, interviews, reenactments, the building of an eight and a half foot papier-mache’ bust of her beloved psychiatrist, we learn how she has emerged from a life of darkness and isolation to a life that includes love, trust and support.
+Mindy Alper has suffered through electroshock therapy, multiple commitments to mental institutions, and a 10-year period without speech.
+Her only consistent means of communicating has been to channel her hyper self-awareness into drawings and sculptures of powerful psychological clarity that eloquently express her emotional state.
+Through an examination of her work, interviews, reenactments, the building of an eight and a half foot papier-mache’ bust of her beloved psychiatrist, we learn how she has emerged from a life of darkness and isolation to a life that includes love, trust, and support.
 Directed by Frank Stiefel.
 USA, 40 minutes.